-2.3 Location of responding staff \
+2.3 Location of responding staff

-If the responding staff member is not located in the building while clients are present, the distance from the primary exit or secondary exit of building containing the designated staff location to the primary exit of the building must not exceed 125m.
-Additionally, the smoke detection and alarm facilities must alert the staff when activated and identify, as a minimum, the building in which the detector was activated.
+If the responding staff member is located in a different building on the same site, the distance from the staff base to a unit must not exceed 125m.
+The smoke detection and/or alarm facilities must alert the staff when activated and identify, as a minimum, the building in which the detector was activated.

-The distance between buildings shall be measured using the designated pathways between buildings.
+The distance between buildings must be measured using the designated pathways between buildings.

-2.4 Management in Use Measures
+2.4 Management in Use Fire Safety Measures